 For more information about IFMSA Exchanges, visit Exchange the World Section.

 Example of recent achievements

-Exchanges Profile Book: SCOPE and SCORE international teams created the Exchanges Profile Book, which will shortly be available in four languages, in addition to its original english version.
-The Profile Book provides readers with a comprehensive overview of the exchanges system within the IFMSA and give statistics on the programs.
+Exchanges Profile Book: SCOPE and SCORE international teams created the Exchanges Profile Book, which will shortly be available in four languages, in addition to its original English version.
+The Profile Book provides readers with a comprehensive overview of the exchanges system within the IFMSA and gives statistics on the programs.

 Creation of an International PRET Manual: A manual was created to support national member organizations to host international professional and research exchanges training, with the objective of increasing the quality and quantity of such capacity building events.